orb-community/pktvisor-website/docs/about.md

 # pktvisor + Orb
 The resource-efficient pktvisor agent performs edge analysis on network data streams.
-Via the open-source [Orb](https://getorb.io/), you can decide what data to extract from which agents.
+Via the open source [Orb](https://getorb.io/), you can decide what data to extract from which agents.

 This combination allows you to: